 During the exhibition of Circa.
 1986, as viewers would walk up to investigate and observe the installation, their shadows would also be projected on the wall.
 The viewer’s shadow acted as a parent/guardian figure standing next to this child, both observing the collection of lace collars and questioning ideas of gender and what it means to be a female.

 She studied Graphics and Advertising Design at Parsons School of Design in New York City.
 After graduation, she worked as a freelance Graphic Designer.
 She also studied at Empire State College/SUNY also concentrating on Graphic Design.
-While studying at Empire she began focusing on painting, digital photography and printmaking.
-Her current art work relates to African American culture and gender roles.
+While studying at Empire she began focusing on painting, digital photography, and printmaking.
+Her current artwork relates to African American culture and gender roles.
 She also does projects surrounding environmental issues specifically deforestation and urban wildlife conservation.
 Knight does collages using mixed media on canvas with the exception of her urban wildlife projects are photographic prints.
-Her objective is to use her work to visually convey awareness of these issues.
+Her objective is to use her work to visually convey an awareness of these issues.

 Marvenia has exhibited her work in the United States and has private collectors.

-The transfer technique started by photocopying the artwork or photograph then applying fluid matte medium with a soft brush spreading it evenly outward on the front of the photocopy of the artwork.
+The transfer technique started by photocopying the artwork or photograph and then applying a fluid matte medium with a soft brush spreading it evenly outward on the front of the photocopy of the artwork.
 She applied the fluid matte medium to the cured surface at least 3 times.
 After the surface is dry she saturated the paper with water.
-Then she used a sponge or her fingers to rub off excess paper.
+Then she used a sponge or her fingers to rub off the excess paper.

 Susan Varo is a self-taught Visual Artist whose career began at the age of eight.
 Her talents were quickly noticed by her teachers and peers.
 By the age of nine, she won a scholarship to Pratt Institute in Brooklyn, New York.

 She pursued her passion and continued creating many beautiful works, which she has sold to many.